awsdocs/amazon-route53-docs/doc_source/domain-billing-report.md

 # Downloading a Domain Billing Report<a name="domain-billing-report"></a>

-AWS invoices don't include the domain name for domain registration charges\.
 If you manage multiple domains and you want to view charges by domain for a specified time period, you can download a domain billing report\.
 This report includes all charges that apply to domain registration, including the following:

 + Registering a domain